rameskum/coding-practice/java/collection-framework.md

 #### ArrayDeque

 - Uses arrays to implement the queue functionality.
-- Can add and remove elements from start and end of the queue.
+- Can add and remove elements from the start and end of the queue.
 - `offer` method to add an element
 - `poll` method to get the first element
-- `offerFirst` method to add element at the beginning
+- `offerFirst` method to add an element at the beginning
-- `offerLast` method to add element at the end
+- `offerLast` method to add an element at the end
 - `peekFirst`
 - `peekLast`
 - `pollFirst`